---

 ## 2. Create the folder structure

 In your terminal, create a folder called `tinybird-signatures-dashboard`.
-This folder is going to contain all your code.
-Inside it, create a bunch of folders to keep things organized:
+This folder contains all your code.
+Inside it, create folders to keep things organized:

 ```shell {% title="Create the folder structure" %}